The Witness for the Prosecution

 "The Witness for the Prosecution" is a short story and play by British author Agatha Christie.
 The story was initially published as "Traitor's Hands" in Flynn's, a weekly pulp magazine, in the edition of 31 January 1925.

 In 1933, the story was published for the first time as "The Witness for the Prosecution" in the collection The Hound of Death that appeared only in the United Kingdom.
 In 1948, it was published in the United States under that title in the collection The Witness for the Prosecution and Other Stories.
+In 1995, the story was included in Mystery Writers of America's The Top 100 Mystery Novels of All Time list.
 The story has been adapted for stage, film and television.

 Plot

-Leonard Vole is arrested for the murder of Emily French, a wealthy older woman.
+Leonard Vole is arrested for the murder of Emily French, a wealthy old woman.
 Unaware that he was a married man, Miss French made him her principal heir, casting suspicion on Leonard.
 When his wife, Romaine, agrees to testify, she does so not in Leonard's defence but as a witness for the prosecution.
 Romaine's decision is part of a complicated plan to free her husband.
-She first gives the prosecution its strongest evidence, then fabricates new evidence that discredits her testimony, believing, correctly as it turns out, that her impeachment as an unfaithful wife would improve Leonard's chances of acquittal far more than her testimony for the defence.
-It is then revealed that Leonard Vole in fact killed Emily French.
+Instead of testifying for his defence (where no one would believe her) she first gives the prosecution its strongest evidence, then fabricates new evidence that discredits her testimony, believing that her impeachment as an unfaithful wife would improve Leonard's chances of acquittal far more than her testimony for the defence.
+The plan works and he is acquitted.
+It is then revealed that Leonard Vole actually did kill Emily French.